 Now, why am I using click data instead of open data?
 Open data is, after all, more prevalent.
 Cluster analysis depends on the reliability of these interactions at an individual level, and since some mail clients can generate false opens (Apple Mail) while others don’t (Gmail), it’s best not to use interactions that are dubious indicators of individual interest.

 So in order to cluster email addresses using click data, I’m going to pull down into a spreadsheet clicks from the last three months of daily emails.
 In MailChimp, you can export these clicks url-by-url by logging in and viewing the clicks under the subscriber activity section of each report.
-Alternatively, you can pull this data via the MailChimp API or by hitting the SQLite copy of your data created by Hairball.
 If you export CSVs from the MailChimp reports section of the website, you’ll need to open them up and copy paste them into a single spreadsheet.

 For The Next Web, I’m going to lop off the long tail of the data and consider only the 40 best performing articles out of those they’ve sent in the last 90 days.
 What I end up with is a sheet in Excel that looks like so: